Umberto Eco (born,

 ~ British-American fiction writer and novelist

-and naked bodies.
-They don't mind poverty and misery and cruelty to animals
+like sunbathing and naked bodies.
+They don't mind poverty and misery and

-mathematics or scientific medicine, groups of people independently arrive
+on reality, like mathematics or scientific medicine, groups of people independently

 shit and shinola.

-brand of religion, they do not accept as evidence when proferred
+for their brand of religion, they do not accept as evidence when proferred

 by adherents of other religions.
 Religions do not accept each others' miracles,

 revelations, prophets, or holy books.
 In the absence of any convincing

 reason to accept one set of claims while rejecting the rest, the simplest

 Euripides (484-406 BC)